-If your business gathers, uses, or exposes personal data in Singapore, you must comply with the following requirements:
+If your business gathers, uses or exposes personal data in Singapore, you must comply with the following requirements:

 Get a Data Privacy Officer:

-Your Singapore company must appoint at least an individual as a Data Security Officer, who will be in charge of ensuring that the organization adheres with the PDPA.
+Your Singapore company must appoint at least one individual as a Data Security Officer, who will be in charge of ensuring that the organization adheres with the PDPA.
 Responsibilities of the DPO may be outsourced to:

 - One or a team of people whose main responsibility is the security of data.

 - Workers accept this position as one of their many obligations.

 The public must have access to the data security officer’s business contact details.

 Clients should not be compelled to consent to the collection of personal data that goes beyond what is requested to provide the service or product.
 Only use the information for the purposes for which permission is given.
 When collecting any PD, notify the client of the reason for the processing and obtain their approval.
 Any registration form might include the agreement section.